mauriciabad/Automata-App/doc/report.md

 - In regex, missing commas are added.
 - In regex, consecutive and trailing commas are removed.
 - In regex, `.` and `|` operators accept any number of arguments, like: `|(a,b,c,d,e,...)`.
+- If input is longer than 5000 characters it's ignored.
+Avoids frezeing the browser.

 All this transitions would be accepted: